Cyber Monday Marketing Toolkit

 Getting found on Cyber Monday takes a lot of planning ahead of time.
 Marketing and advertising should be started in the 2nd quarter to meet 4th quarter goals.
 Cyber Monday often spills over into Cyber “Week” and can even boost sales all the way up until Christmas.
 At a minimum, online retailers want to have advertising campaigns set up to run during the shopping season, with a budget dedicated to the week of Cyber Monday.
 Most will start advertising a few days prior to Black Friday and have their campaigns run through Christmas.

 Advertising campaigns can be done in search (Google Ads and Bing Ads) and social media (Facebook, Instagram).
+Ad campaigns have helped many of the small businesses and companies to thrive in business.
+For example, the strategies used for pest control marketing guide has helped the business grow immensely over the last few years.
 Search campaigns give you a chance to compete for searches directly related to what you are selling, and can be a great way to attract new customers.
 You’ll likely pay more per customer because of increased advertiser competition, but if you look at it from a “lifetime” value perspective, customers won on Cyber Monday can be added to other marketing channels like email marketing to earn repeat business.
 The cost per customer acquisition is higher, but the benefits often outweigh the additional costs.

 Social Media advertising gives you the ability to reach potential customers that are likely to want or need what you are selling.
 Demographics and interest targeting can help you narrow down the advertising to reach your target audience.
 Social ads are often less expensive than search advertising but lack the established intent to purchase that search ads have.